yehezkielgunawan/qr-generator/README.md

 - Toolings for linting, formatting, and conventions configured.
   `eslint`, `prettier`, `husky`, & `lint-staged.`
 - The ESLint config is bundled in [`eslint-config-yehezgun`](https://www.npmjs.com/package/eslint-config-yehezgun)
-- ✨Basic responsive layout configuration (using Chakra UI media query)
+- ✨Basic responsive layout configuration (through Tailwind CSS)
 - 📜Basic `standard-version` to generate Changelog, you can run `npx standard-version --skip.bump --skip.commit --skip.tag`
 - SEO Optimization (using next-SEO)
 - Now using Next.js 13 with Rust Compiler Minification enabled (you can disable it at next.config.js)